braintelligencePL/discount-coupon-service/README.md

 Other changes were made outside this workflow and not documented there.
 Some changes were also made manually by me, so its not reflected in context folder.

+> The .claude skills and context/ are not part of the implementation.
+I included them as a curiosity and a record of the development process because I think it’s a nice concept.

 #### Implemented features:

 - **Correlation id** per request for log tracing